Rachel Sandwell

 I am a historian of modern Africa and transnational solidarity movements, with a focus on late decolonization, national liberation movements, and international support for national liberation movements.
 I am particularly interested in women’s work and the politics of gender in these contexts.
 Prior to coming to Cornell, I taught in the Department of History & Classical Studies and the Institute for Gender, Sexuality, and Feminist Studies at McGill University and was a Postdoctoral Fellow in the Wits Institute for Social and Economic Research at the University of the Witwatersrand in Johannesburg, South Africa.

-My first book, entitled National Fantasies: Gender and the Politics of Exile in South Africa, argues that women played a key role in the anti-apartheid struggle, particularly within the exiled African National Congress, through engagements like their activism for sexual and reproductive health services within the organization.
+My first book examines women's work in the anti-apartheid struggle, particularly within the exiled African National Congress, through engagements like their activism for sexual and reproductive health services within the organization.
 I argue that women worked actively to build a post-apartheid state where gender roles as well as race relations were transformed.
 This research explores transnational connections between thinkers in South Africa, the US, the UK, and across decolonizing African nations, highlighting women’s contributions to theorizing anti-colonial freedom in Africa.
-This book is forthcoming with Ohio University Press, New African Histories Series.
+This book is under contract and forthcoming.

-I am currently working on a new project tentatively entitled The National Liberation Moment: Armed Struggle and Solidarity in Africa’s Late Decolonization.
-This project examines the transnational history of support for belated decolonization movements in southern Africa and the Portuguese colonies, looking at ties between figures in these movements and their optimistic supporters in European and American universities and social movements.
+I am currently working on a new project examining the transnational history of the late decolonization movements in southern Africa and the Portuguese colonies, looking at ties between figures in these movements and their optimistic supporters in European and American universities, social movements, and the nascent field of international development.
 I am also interested in exploring biography as a mode of approaching histories of solidarity.

 Research Focus